MikeF0926/C-Sharp-Live-Project/README.md

 # Create card layout to Production
-#### My second story I had to create a card layout for the production model and also styled it.
+#### My third story I had to create a card layout for the production model and also styled it.

 ```
 @model IEnumerable<TheatreCMS3.Areas.Prod.Models.Production>